 In 2010, Stephanie Glaros began walking to work in downtown Minneapolis with a Canon 5D Mark III camera around her neck, asking the people she encountered along the way if she could take their photographs.
 She did this in an effort to break through the social barriers she felt between herself and others.
 The practice became a personal project called Minneapolis Strangers, and it took her completely out of her comfort zone.
 She relaunched the project in 2013 as Humans of Minneapolis, inspired by the storytelling project Humans of New York and other “Humans of” projects around the world.
 She shared her photographs and interviews online, developing a social media following of over 70,000, and published the book Humans of Minneapolis in 2016.

-“I want to take the platform I’ve built and use it to make a real impact, and I think Minneapolis is a great place to do it,” says Glaros.
+“I want to take the platform I’ve built and use it to create positive change, and I think Minneapolis is a great place to do it,” says Glaros.
 “It’s big enough to have people of many different backgrounds who can learn from one another.
-But it’s small enough that you could run into people on the street who you’ve ‘met’ on Humans of Minneapolis.
-People can help the organization at whatever level they are comfortable with and see the impact on the ground.
-I hope people will join us in our mission to make our community feel more connected.”
+But it’s also small enough that you could run into people who you’ve ‘met’ on Humans of Minneapolis.
+I hope you will join us in our goal of connecting people through storytelling.”